 Robinhood is a brokerage firm whose services are centered around its mobile and online trading platforms.
-In fact, the firm’s mobile app won a design award from Apple in 2015, and it holds an average rating of 4.75 stars between the Android and Apple app stores.
-Robinhood’s principal attraction is a complete lack of commission fees for all purchases and sales of U.S. listed stocks, options, exchange-traded funds (ETFs) and cryptocurrencies.
-Some of the downsides of Robinhood include no human advisement and limited customer service.
-That makes this brokerage best suited for independent investors.
+One of Robinhood’s principal attractions is a complete lack of commission fees for all purchases and sales of U.S. listed stocks, options, exchange-traded funds (ETFs) and cryptocurrencies.
+On the other, it does not offer human advisement and provides limited customer service, limiting its appeal to beginning or novice investors.

 Former Stanford roommates Vlad Tenev and Baiju Bhatt founded Robinhood in 2014 after building their own finance companies.
 As it stands today, the firm is independently owned, and co-CEOs Tenev and Bhatt, CCO Scott Friedman and COO Nate Rodland run it.